s-r-e-e-r-a-j/NetShift/README.md

 ```bash
 sudo netshift
 ```
-After Running The tool it will automatically Install necessary dependencies (Tor, curl, jq) if it is not installed on your system.
+**After Running The tool it will automatically Install necessary dependencies (Tor, curl, jq) if it is not installed on your system**.

 **Step 2: Configure SOCKS Proxy**
 To route your internet traffic through Tor, configure your applications to use the Tor SOCKS proxy: